Birth control - slow release methods

 The patch slowly releases both estrogen and progestin into your blood.
 Your health care provider will prescribe this method for you.

 The patch works better than birth control pills to prevent pregnancy.
-In any 1 year, only 1 out of 100 women who uses the patch is likely to get pregnant.
+In any one year, only 1 out of every 100 women who use the patch is likely to get pregnant.

 The skin patch contains estrogen.
-As a result, there is a rare risk of high blood pressure, blood clots, heart attack, and stroke.
+Along with the higher risk of blood clots, there is a rare risk of high blood pressure, heart attack, and stroke.
 Smoking increases these risks even more.

 Side effects with the ring may include:

 - Nausea and breast tenderness, which are less severe than with birth control pills or patches